Future Enterprises skids on defaulting on interest payments of NCDs

-Future Enterprises (FEL) dropped 4.23% to Rs 12.45 after the company on Tuesday said it has defaulted on interest payments of Rs 15.86 crore for its non-convertible debentures (NCDs).FEL said it has defaulted on interest payment of Rs 15.86 crore for a gross principal amount of Rs 327 crore.
+Future Enterprises (FEL) fell 3.33% to Rs 13.05 after the future group firm on Tuesday reported a fresh default on interest payment of non-convertible debentures (NCDs).

+Future Enterprises (FEL) said it has defaulted on interest payment of Rs 16.11 crore for a gross principal amount of Rs 332 crore.

-"The Company is unable to service its obligations in respect of the interest on Non-Convertible Debentures due on September 20, 2020, since September 20, 2020 was holiday, interest was due on September 21, 2020," the company said.
+"The company is unable to service its obligations in respect of the interest on non-convertible debentures due on September 27, 2020, since September 27, 2020 was holiday, interest was due on September 28, 2020," said FEL said.

 Powered by Capital Market - Live News